 Sandy Cohen and her partner, Jack Ebert, bought a quick copy franchise called Curry Copy Center in late 1977.

 Sandy bought Jack’s share of the business in 1985 and became the full owner of Curry.
 Paula Fargo, Sandy’s daughter, worked at Curry part-time as the bookkeeper while she was in college (1981-85).
-She came back full time at the end of 1987, after earning her M.B.A. at Loyola University.
+She returned full time at the end of 1987, after earning her M.B.A. at Loyola University Maryland.

-Shortly after that, Beth Cohen, Sandy's daughter-in-laay was hired and became Curry’s first graphic designer.
+Shortly after that, Paula hired her sister in-law, Beth Cohen, who became Curry’s first graphic designer.
 Seeing that she had a competent staff, Sandy started taking more time off of work, buying a home in Florida.
 In 1992, Paula bought Sandy’s ownership of the company and became the new owner of what was now known as Curry Printing & Copy Center.

 In the years since Paula bought Curry, there have been staggering changes in the industry known as quick printing.
 Technological advances have brought about dramatic increases in quality, speed and productivity, while driving prices down.
-Consolidation has decreased the number of competitors to drop, while driving price competition even higher.
+Consolidation has decreased the number of industry competitors.

-Curry has weathered five economic downturns, emerging not only unscathed, but healthier and more competitive than ever.
-In addition, Curry has very little turnover, and has an extremely strong, talented, and professional staff.
-Curry was voted the City Paper’s “Best Copy Shop in Baltimore in 2000,” a very high honor.
+Curry has weathered six economic downturns, emerging not only unscathed, but healthier and more competitive than ever.
+In addition, Curry has very little turnover and an extremely strong, talented, and professional staff.
 Everyone at Curry looks forward to the future and the many new challenges that await us there.